 I don’t remember the feeling of comfort and safety as a child.
 Or that my body was my own sacred space.
 I remember after my parents’ messy divorce is when my mother started taking me to multiple doctors’ appointments.
 At the time I was only 6 years old, and it didn’t seem strange to me that my mother had concerns about my health and was taking me to people that could make me all better...
 I trusted my mother.

 By the time I was 16 years old, I had been hospitalized over 9 times, had 2 diagnostic surgeries and gone through numerous invasive tests and medication trials.
 Convinced that I was born broken, and all of this was to help me get better, I didn’t understand how I was so sick when I felt ok.
 I mean yeah, I was very upset about my parents’ divorce, but I didn’t feel sick.
 Through my own research into my past health records, it was confirmed that these doctors' visits, surgeries, and hospitalizations were 100% unnecessary and my mother's way of seeking unhealthy attention by creating the image of illness within me.

-The bond and connection between mother and child are unexplainable and I never thought she would do or say anything to hurt me.
-I formed a trauma bond with my mother and as that bond grew deeper, I slowly became more detached from my body and reality.
+The bond and connection between a mother and child are unexplainable.
+I never thought she would do or say anything to hurt me.
+We formed a trauma bond and as that bond grew deeper, I slowly became more detached from my body and reality.
 It was my body's natural response to the trauma to disassociate.
 This would happen again to me later in life when I my husband passed away.

 At 28, I was freed from that toxic trauma bond when I broke away from the relationship with my mother after my husband and I became pregnant with our daughter.
-I didn’t want this innocent child to be exposed to such toxic behavior patterns that had left me with anxiety, self-hate, and the image of a sick world.
-The initial shock of breaking away from my mother and then realizing I was going to have a daughter sent me into a depressive state that also produced deep-rooted disordered eating behavior; I then voluntarily sought treatment.
+I didn’t want this innocent child to be exposed to such toxic behavior patterns that had left me with anxiety, shame, and the image of a sick world.
+The initial shock of breaking away from my mother and then realizing I was going to have a daughter sent me into a depressive state that produced deep-rooted disordered eating behavior; I then voluntarily sought treatment.

 Hold On Pain Ends - HOPE.